godot-escoria/escoria-docs/general/what_is_a_point_n_click_game.rst

 LucasArts is well-known for games like Maniac Mansion, the Monkey Island series, Day of the Tentacle, the Indiana Jones series, and others.
-All of these examples have in common the use of a scripting language called SCUMM.
-This language is descriptive and was created to allow game designers, scenarists, dialogists, etc. to modify the game without the help of a programmer at each step.
+All of these examples have in common the use of an engine called SCUMM.
+The language used is descriptive and was created to allow game designers, scene arists, dialog creators, etc. to modify the game without the help of a programmer at each step.

 The genre suffered a big popularity loss in the mid 90's, mostly due to the boom of 3D technologies.
 But it finally rose again in the middle of the 2000's